Underpinning explained

 If you notice signs of foundation issues or plan major structural changes, an underpinning report can be essential.
 Here are some reasons why you might need an underpinning report:

-1. Visible Cracks in Walls and Floors: Large cracks, especially those that appear suddenly or grow over time, can indicate foundation movement or failure.
+1. Visible Cracks in Walls and Floors: Large cracks, especially those that appear suddenly or grow over time, can indicate foundation soil movements.
 An underpinning report can determine if underpinning is necessary to stabilise the structure.

 2. Subsidence Issues: If your property is affected by subsidence, underpinning might be required to prevent further sinking and to restore stability.